niamhramadhaan/test-lah/README.md

 ### Step 2: Create a Project

-Hit **"+ New Project"** and name it something like `"Sprint 42 - Checkout Flow"`.
+Hit **"+ New Project"** and name it something like `"Project Yang Jelas"`.
 Your PM will be impressed by the naming convention.

 ![Create Project]<img width="2218" height="916" alt="image" src="https://github.com/user-attachments/assets/1cd1a948-0188-4619-bdd1-a5f80903556d" />